 In 2016, Yurkovich was among ten prose authors statewide selected to attend the Delaware Seashore Poetry & Prose Writers’ Retreat.
 His short story, “The Last Day of Summer,” appeared in the 2016 anthology Beach Nights (Cat and Mouse Press).

 In January 2017, he was awarded a fellowship by the Delaware Division of the Arts in the category of literature (fiction).
 He has published two prose novels, Glass Onion and Banana Seat Summer, with two manuscripts in development.
 David provided an introduction to the second volume of the Deadly Hands of Kung Fu Omnibus, published June 2017 by Marvel.
-He also edited the novel, One of the Madding Crowd, by author David W. Dutton in 2018 as well as the crime anthology Suspicious Activity.
+He also edited the award-winning novel, One of the Madding Crowd, by author David W. Dutton in 2018 as well as the crime anthology Suspicious Activity.

 Yurkovich and his family reside in historic Milton, Delaware, where they share a house with more pets than is likely healthy.